TechDailyAI

 In this article

-This is the precise 2026 way to do that, plus the part most guides skip: an honest read on whether a custom GPT is even the right thing to build, given that OpenAI has quietly started steering serious use elsewhere.
+This covers the four things people actually search for: what a custom GPT is, how to build one in 2026, whether it's free, and the part most guides skip, whether you even need one, given that OpenAI has quietly started steering serious use elsewhere.
 You can still make one and get real value from it.
 You just want to go in knowing what it's good for and what it isn't.

 What a custom GPT is, and whether it's still worth building in 2026